tytydraco/yessleep/out/I_Survived_Because_My_Brother_Once_Made_a_Joke_About_Bathroom_Stalls.md

 I didn't have a real answer for him beyond the one I've given everybody my whole life, which is that my mama would skin me, even now, even with her three states away and asleep at this hour.
 Denny laughed and said I was a mama's boy and I told him I wasn't denying it.

 I was maybe two steps toward the back hallway when I heard it—an engine out on the paved apron, the particular heavy diesel cough of a truck pulling in too fast for four in the morning, gravel popping under the tires.
-I looked back at Denny, who'd already swiveled toward the window, and I said, "That's you," meaning the customer, meaning the pump, meaning whatever joke we always made about who had to deal with the truckers who came in irritable that time of night.
+I looked back at Denny, who'd already swiveled toward the window, and I said, "That's you," meaning the customer, meaning the pump, meaning who had to deal with the truckers who came in irritable that time of night.
 He flipped me off without much heat behind it as I kept walking.

 The hallway back to the bathrooms runs past the walk-in cooler, past the mop closet, past a community board nobody's pinned anything new to in years.
 I remember all of that completely clearly.
 I remember the door to the men's room had that heavy push-bar handle that always stuck a little in the cold, and I remember walking past every other stall to get to the last one, the twelfth, the one at the very end by the window.
 It was always the cleanest.
 Less traffic back there, I figured, fewer people willing to walk the full length of the room for a leak.
 I'd taken to thinking of it as mine, in the stupid private way you claim small things that don't belong to you.
 My own little corner of a gas station bathroom.